mckaymadsen/cs201_project/README.md

 The specific dataset used can be downloaded from the following link (hosted on UA Box): [LINK HERE](https://alabama.box.com/shared/static/jzs7vasu65euxnp4dbxca543em46pyvb.txt)

 This datset combines the "basic" and "ratings" datasets found on IMDB's website.
 The program will only run on this specific dataset.
-A custom datset was chosen due ot the added value of having the average ratings and votes included.
+A custom datset was chosen due to the added value of having the average ratings and votes included.

 **Statistics:**
 - File Size:   30.8MB (30,769,945 bytes)